 What Is a Property Management Chart of Accounts?

-Brugna describes a property management chart of accounts as a record that organizes each transaction made for your properties into accounting categories.
-These categories offer a clear understanding of data relevant to each property.
-Transactions fall under one of five overarching categories: assets, liabilities, expenses, income, or equity.
+Every transaction falls under one of five overarching categories: assets, liabilities, expenses, income, or equity.
 Each property gets its own coding system within your chart of accounts.
-Put together, all of those accounts become your chart of accounts.

 Assets

-- Definition: Items of value that the business owns or controls, that you can expect to provide financial benefit for your company in the future, such as properties that may be eligible for tax advantages like the bonus depreciation deduction, which has been reset to 100% under the One Big Beautiful Bill Act.
+- Definition: Items of value that the business owns or controls, that you can expect to give your company financial benefit in the future.
+This includes properties that may be eligible for tax advantages such as the bonus depreciation deduction, which the One Big Beautiful Bill Act made a permanent 100% deduction for qualifying property acquired after January 19, 2025.

-- Examples: Checking accounts, savings accounts, and accumulated depreciation of each property
+- Example Categories: Checking accounts, savings accounts, and accumulated depreciation of each property

 Liabilities